balabanom/NoirHack25/README.md

 ## Noir Circuit

 Located in `expense_splitter/Noir/`, the circuit:
-- Takes in a list of encrypted expense shares
+- Takes in the user's paid amount and expected share
-- Checks that they sum to the total expected amount
+- Checks that the user paid their fair share
-- Outputs a valid ZK proof if all checks pass
+- Commits values using Pedersen hashes
+- Hides identities and amounts using cryptographic commitments
+- Supports note generation and nullifiers for private transfers

 Files:
-- `main.nr`: Circuit entry point
+- `main.nr`: Circuit entry point (fair share check)
-- `lib.nr`: Logic for validating fairness
+- `lib.nr`: Logic for delta calculation, repayment, nullifiers
 - `Prover.toml`: Auto-filled file holding input values

 ## How to Run Locally